Student, Parent, and Teacher work together in the Suzuki Triangle

 - Prepare to purchase/rent an instrument.

 For piano students, a non-electric piano is required.
-String, harp & flute students must be measured by their teacher prior to purchasing/renting an instrument.
+String and harp students must be measured by their teacher prior to purchasing/renting an instrument.

 - Purchase the following: